TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: yes (special, see description in 'update' section above)
         default: no

+    disks.*.notrim:

+        Explicitly disables TRIM functionality for the disk in the guest.
+This functionality is also known as UNMAP or DISCARD.
+This corresponds to the bhyve `nodelete` block-device-option.

+        type: boolean
+        vmtype: bhyve
+        listable: yes (see above)
+        create: yes
+        update: yes (special, see description in 'update' section above)
+        default: no

     disks.*.pci_slot:

         Specifies the virtual PCI slot that this disk will occupy.
 Bhyve places